P. V. Narasimha Rao: Awards and honours

 Rao was honoured with India's highest civilian award, the Bharat Ratna (posthumously) on 9 February 2024 by the Government of India.
 Rao was awarded the Pratibha Murthy Lifetime Achievement Award.
-Many people across the party line supported the name of P. V. Narasimha Rao for Bharat Ratna.
-Telangana Chief Minister K. Chandrashekhar Rao supported the move to give Bharat Ratna to Rao.
-BJP leader Subramanian Swamy supported the move to give Bharat Ratna to Rao.
-Earlier in 2015, Sanjay Baru said that former PM Manmohan Singh wanted to give Bharat Ratna to Rao but failed.
+Many people across party lines supported the name of P.V.
+Narasimha Rao for Bharat Ratna, including Telangana Chief Minister K. Chandrashekhar Rao, and BJP leader Subramanian Swamy.
+Earlier in 2015, Sanjay Baru said that former PM Manmohan Singh wanted to award the Bharat Ratna to Rao but failed.

 In September 2020, Telangana Legislative Assembly adopted a resolution seeking to confer Bharat Ratna on Rao.
 The resolution also requested the Central Government to rename the University of Hyderabad after him.

 Personal life

 In 1931, the 10-year-old Narasimha Rao was married to Satyamma, a girl of his own age, belonging to his own community and coming from a family of a similar background.
 They were married for the entirety of their lives.
 Smt.
 Satyamma died on 1 July 1970.

 The couple had three sons and five daughters.
 Their eldest son, P. V. Ranga Rao, was the education minister in Kotla Vijaya Bhaskara Reddy's cabinet and an MLA from Hanamakonda Assembly Constituency, in Warangal District for two terms.
 The second son, P. V. Rajeshwar Rao, was a Member of Parliament of the 11th Lok Sabha (15 May 1996 – 4 December 1997) from Secunderabad Lok Sabha constituency.
 The third son is P. V. Prabhakar Rao.

 The five daughters of P. V. Narasimha Rao are N. Sharada Devi, wife of N. Venkata Krishna Rao; K. Saraswati Devi, wife of K. Sarath Chandra Rao; Surabhi Vani Devi, wife of S. Divakara Rao; Vijaya Somayaji, wife of Ramakrishna Somayaji; and K. Jaya Devi, wife of K. Revathi Nandan.

+Narasimha Rao was a lacto-vegetarian.